The bone marrow is a crucial tissue in the body. Any problem with it shows very drastically on the entire body.

 When the bone marrow fails to produce the desired number of blood cells due to any reason, a doctor prescribes a bone marrow transplant.
 It works on the basic principle that replacing the diseased marrow with a healthy one obtained from a healthy compatible donor.

-The diseases which debilitate bone marrow are aplastic anaemia, sickle cell anaemia, thalassemia, cancers such as leukaemia, lymphoma, multiple myeloma or certain myelodysplastic syndromes.
+The diseases which debilitate bone marrow are aplastic anemia, sickle cell anemia, thalassemia, cancers such as leukemia, lymphoma, multiple myeloma or certain myelodysplastic syndromes.